GaloisInc/saw-training/HMAC.rst

   :end-before: // END HMAC_MEM_LAYOUT_OLD
   :emphasize-lines: 9

-Sharp-eyed readers may see that there is another improvement that can be made to this code: Use of the ``crucible_field`` primitive rather than ``crucible_elem``, which allows reference to structure fields by name rather than by index.
-This, and the necessary change to memory layout appear below.
+Another improvement that can be made to this code is to use the ``crucible_field`` primitive instead of ``crucible_elem``, which allows reference to structure fields by name rather than by index.
+This, and the necessary change to memory layout, appear below.

 .. literalinclude:: /examples/hmac/HMAC_new.saw
   :language: SAWScript